webinarinc/developer-challenge/README.md

 - listing all the categories
 - navigating into a category and showing a random joke in that category.
 - searching through all the jokes using free text search.

+## Instructions
+    1. Read the "Challenge description" on how to deal with the challenge.
+    2. Create a repository on your Github profile and push your solution there.
+    3. Email your repository link to us and we will review your solution ASAP.

 ## Technical assumptions